jieliu2000/RPALite/README.md

 python -m build
 ```

-After that use pip to install:
+After that use pip to install.
+Below command line is an example.
+Please make sure to replace the xxx to the actual version number:

 ```
 cd dist
-pip install rpalite-0.1.tar.gz
+pip install rpalite-xxx.tar.gz
 ```

 ### Usage Examples